ga4gh-beacon/beacon-framework-v2/README.md

 3. The files of every Beacon root
 4. Examples of all the above (using a fake and simple Model)

-## Folder structure of this repo
+## Folder structure in this repo
 The above listed elements are organized in several folders (*in alphabetical order*):

 * **common:** Json schemas and examples of the components used in other parts of the specification.
 * **configuration:** Json schemas and examples for the configuration files that every Beacon MUST implement.
 * **requests:** Json schemas and examples for the different sections of a request.
 * **responses:** Json schemas and examples for the different types of responses and response sections.
-* ***root* folder:** Only includes the definition of the Beacon root endpoints.
+* ***root* folder:** It only includes the definition of the Beacon root endpoints.

 ### The *root* folder and the Beacon root endpoints
-The *root* folder only contains the endpoints.json document, an OpenAPI 3.0.2 description of the endpoints that every Beacon implementation MUST implement.
+The *root* folder only contains the endpoints.json document, an OpenAPI 3.0.2 description of the endpoints that every Beacon instance MUST implement.
 The endpoints are:
 * the *root* (`/`) and `/info` that MUST return information (metadata) about the Beacon service and the organization supporting it.
 * the `/service-info` endpoint that returns the Beacon metadata in the GA4GH Service Info schema.